Embrace these lesser-known but remarkably effective strategies to prevent flu (and cold) this season.

 As we age, we need to make more of an effort to stay well.
 “Adults 65 and older are more susceptible to the flu than younger folks,” says Joseph Ladapo, M.D., Ph.D., an internal medicine specialist at UCLA.
 “So taking precautions is important.”

 Get a flu shot.
-The flu vaccine can lower your risk by 40 to 60 percent, according to the Centers for Disease Control and Prevention.
-And if you do get sick, it can reduce the severity of your symptoms and lower the likelihood of hospitalization.
+The flu vaccine can lower your risk of getting the flu.
+If you do get sick, it can reduce the severity of your symptoms and your chances of serious complications like pneumonia or hospitalization.
+This is especially important if you have a chronic condition like diabetes, heart disease, or lung disease.

 With those bases covered, you’re off to a good start.
-But to maximize your chances of staying well all season, adopt the simple strategies below.
-All are proven to be effective yet often overlooked.
+But to maximize your chances of staying well all season, adapt these lesser-known but effective strategies to prevent flu and cold.

 2. Serve Breakfast in Bed—the Guest Bed